 A Training and Competency Register must be kept for all Ryman team members.
+This should be stored in the Health and Safety Management SharePoint.
 Contractors are to provide Training and Competency Registers with their SSSP, and ensure they monitor the training and competency of any of their sub-contractors.
-A copy of the training certificate/Certificate of Competency must be provided for work at height, Elevated Work Platform (EWP), scaffold, mobile scaffold, mobile plant, rigging and lifting activities.
+A copy of the training certificate/Certificate of Competency must be sighted for work at height, Elevated Work Platform (EWP), scaffold, mobile scaffold, mobile plant, rigging and lifting activities.
 Some international recognized trainings may be accepted at the discretion of the Ryman Construction reviewer.